-We select our server hosting and bandwidth vendors through bidding processes, and have regularly engaged several vendors during the Track Record Period with relatively stable prices.
+We select our server hosting and bandwidth vendors through bidding processes, and have regularly engaged several vendors during the three years ended December 31, 2010, 2011 and 2012 and the six months ended June 30, 2013 with relatively stable prices.
 We typically enter into server hosting or bandwidth leasing agreements with our vendors, for initial terms ranging from one to two years, which are typically automatically renewable upon expiry unless one party notifies the other party otherwise in writing prior to expiry.
 Under the server hosting or bandwidth leasing agreements: